fortify/gha-export-vulnerabilities/README.md

 **Other FortifyVulnerabilityExporter configuration options**
 As described in the FortifyVulnerabilityExporter [Configuration Sources](https://github.com/fortify/FortifyVulnerabilityExporter#configuration-sources) documentation section, configuration options can be specified through environment variables.
 As such, you can use the [`jobs.<job_id>.steps[*].env`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsenv) property in yor GitHub workflow to specify or override any FortifyVulnerabilityExporter configuration options for which no standard input parameter is available.
 Alternatively, you can provide customized configuration options in a custom configuration file specified through the `export_config` input parameter.

+## Information for Developers

+All commits to the `main` or `master` branch should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) convention.
+In particular, commits using the `feat: Some feature` and `fix: Some fix` convention are used to automatically manage version numbers and for updating the [CHANGELOG.md](https://github.com/fortify/gha-export-vulnerabilities/blob/master/CHANGELOG.md) file.

+Whenever changes are pushed to the `main` or `master` branch, the `.github/workflows/publish-release.yml` workflow will be triggered.
+If there have been any commits with the `feat:` or `fix:` prefixes, the [`release-please-action`](https://github.com/google-github-actions/release-please-action) will generate a pull request with the appropriate changes to the CHANGELOG.md file and version number in `package.json`.
+If there is already an existing pull request, based on earlier feature or fix commits, the pull request will be updated.

+Once the pull request is accepted, the `release-please-action` will publish the new release to the GitHub Releases page and tag it with the appropriate v{major}.{minor}.{patch} tag.
+Using the two `richardsimko/update-tag` action instances referenced in the `publish-release.yml` workflow, the appropriate v{major}.{minor} and v{major} will be created or updated, allowing users to reference the action by major, minor or patch version.